kjonina/personal_Netflix/README.md

 Sometimes, when I watch movies, I code.
 I put on in the background, more like white noise, which does not require much thinking or attention from actual work.
 This dataset was analysed during Season 2 of iZombie!

+# Learning Outcomes
+I have started and NOT FINISHED so many datasets.
+I made it my mission to finish one project and write my analysis in the README.md file!
+It is a goofy little project but there are a several reasons why I did this project:
+- familiarity with pandas
+- use to_timedate and to_timedelta
+- converting datetime to date
+- splitting month and year from date
+- creatively filtering 'Title' to eliminate Seasons and Episodes and to create new variable ['Type']
+- plitting 'Title' to eliminate Seasons and Episodes and to create new variable ['Title'] to have just 'Gossip Girl' instead of 'Gossip Girl: Season 3: Episode 7'
+- filtering and splitting data (['Profile_Name',  'Type', 'Normality']
+- creating pivot tables with timedelta
+- more practise creating graphs in pandas and seaborn

 ### Variables
 ['Profile Name', 'Start Time', 'Duration', 'Attributes', 'Title', 'Supplemental Video Type', 'Device Type', 'Bookmark', 'Latest Bookmark',